htnnguyen/ITD_TES/README.md

 The "Open_Loop with Price.txt" folder contains a program that only tests the response of the IEEE13 system with pricing signal.
 No market clearing (auction.py) is considered.

+The "Version 0" folder contains a program that constructs the baseload of all 180 houses given weather scenarios, thermal intergrity level, and thermal setpoints.

+The "Version 1" contain a direct load control example where different houses are represented by different processes (house_controller.py +houseID)